Facebooktwitterpinterestlinkedinmail

 An outsourced controller is often pulled into an organization to help prepare for a transaction such as raising capital, a merger or acquisition, or sale.
 In this case, an organization may not want a full-time hire when the projection of the business is dependent on the outcome of the transaction.
 The organization may also want to avoid adding another salaried employee to the roster prior to transaction.
 Or the organization may have their financial bases covered in everyday practices and simply need a control to help with the transaction itself.

-To Support an Outsourced CFO
+To Support an Outsourced or fractional CFO

 While some financial challenges can be resolved by simply cleaning up books or providing accurate reporting, many also need the expertise of a strategic CFO.
 An outsourced CFO and controller are a powerhouse duo.
 The CFO looks into the future and strategizes the most effective and beneficial trail ahead, while the controller provides the historical data and reporting so the CFO has the most up-to-date and accurate information with which to strategize.